-Remember, this is an extremely important choice, as you’re entrusting your attorney with your well-being.
-However, you also want to make this decision quickly, as the longer you wait, the tougher it will be to obtain critically important evidence.
+Remember, this is an extremely important choice, as you’re entrusting your attorney with your legal and financial well-being.
+Nevertheless, you should get started on your case as soon as possible, because the longer you wait, the tougher it will be to obtain critically important evidence.

 Filing a Lawsuit

 If the matter is not resolved via mediation or a court motion, your trial will begin.
 These trials will often involve a jury, who will evaluate the facts of your case, deliberate, and come to an agreement over who is at fault and award an appropriate amount in damages.
-These can take days, or even weeks, depending on the complexity of your case.
+Trials can take days, or even weeks, depending on the complexity of your case.

-If the trial does not go in your favor, or you feel as though your jury award was erroneous, you may to appeal the decision, which would elevate it to a higher court for purposes of review.
+If the trial does not go your way, or you feel as though your jury award was erroneous, you may choose to appeal the decision, which would elevate it to a higher court for purposes of review.
 If the higher court evaluates your case and feels as though your judgement included mistakes in the judicial process or overstepping of legal boundaries, they can send the case back to for reconsideration.

 Trials and appeals can extend your personal injury case timeline considerably.